Change management

 8-step model according to Kotter

-John P. Kotter focuses on the people going through the change in his 8-step model.
-He segments the change with consideration of the people to reduce resistance and establish trust in the new path.
+In his 8-stage model, John P. Kotter focuses on the people going through the change.
+He segments the change by looking at the people in order to reduce resistance and establish trust in the new path.

-The 8 steps describe the stages of the change process: from creating the change climate, to engaging the organization, to implementing and embedding the new culture.
+The 8 stages describe the individual stages of the change process: from creating the climate for change, to integrating the organization, to implementing and anchoring the new culture.

 Kotter model

-In today's world, a company must adapt to its environment ever more quickly.
-In order to survive in this dynamic change, constant changes must take place in order to operate successfully in the future.
-Changes can help to survive in times of crisis, to activate the necessary levers in a merger or to restructure internal processes.
+In today's world, a company has to adapt to its environment ever more quickly.
+In order to survive this dynamic change, constant changes must take place in order to operate successfully in the future.
+Changes can help to survive in times of crisis, to activate the necessary levers in the event of a merger or to restructure internal processes.

-Last but not least, modern companies must take the changing world of work into account in order to remain attractive to potential candidates and their own employees.
-It is virtually a prerequisite to permanently drive change in order to remain attractive.
+Last but not least, modern companies must take account of the changing world of work in order to remain attractive to potential candidates and their own employees.
+It is virtually a prerequisite to constantly drive change in order to remain attractive.

 Change with Martens & Kollegen:

-We are your Change Manager and implement new ideas in sales, marketing and the organization.
-We are direct, but fair and always take the organization motivated on the new path.
-Your chance in change.
+We are your change managers and implement new ideas in sales, marketing and the organization.
+We are direct but fair and always motivate the organization on its new path.
+Your opportunity for change.